 Good morning, I would like a pastry.

 What if my tongue is tied?

-If you’re in doubt about how to say hello to the person in front of you, it is always better to be a little more polite than needed, so either start with a salve or buongiorno.
+If you’re not sure how to greet the person in front of you, it’s always better to be a little more polite than necessary, so either start with a salve or buongiorno.

-Ciao is indeed the most common greeting in Italy, but as already said it’s reserved for friends, kids, and relatives.
+Ciao is the most common greeting in Italy, but as we’ve said, it’s reserved for friends, children and relatives.
 We address shopkeepers, cashiers, and the like with buongiorno instead.

-You wouldn’t say hello in English either, so don’t do it in Italian.
+You wouldn’t say hello in English either, so don’t say it in Italian.

 That’s it!
 Now you know everything you need to say hello in Italian.
 Che aspetti?
 What are you waiting for?
-Plan a trip to Italy and test what you’ve just learned!
+Plan a trip to Italy and practice what you’ve just learned!

 ❤️ If you liked this lesson on how to say hello in Italian, consider sharing it with your social media friends who are also studying Italian.